EasyMile/postgresql-operator/docs/crds/PostgresqlUserRole.md

       generatedSecretName: simple1
   # Import secret that will contain "USERNAME" and "PASSWORD" for provided mode
   importSecretName: provided-simple
+  # Role attributes
+  # Note: Only attributes that aren't conflicting with operator are supported.
+  roleAttributes:
+    # REPLICATION attribute
+    # Note: This can be either true, false or null (to ignore this parameter)
+    replication: null # false / true for example
+    # BYPASSRLS attribute
+    # Note: This can be either true, false or null (to ignore this parameter)
+    bypassRLS: null # false / true for example
+    # CONNECTION LIMIT connlimit attribute
+    # Note: This can be either -1, a number or null (to ignore this parameter)
+    # Note: Increase your number by one because operator is using the created user to perform some operations.
+    connectionLimit: null # 10 for example
 ```

 with import secret: